 Bonfires on the Levees

 There are many colorfully imaginative traditions dating back to the earliest Cajun settlers of the regions of southern Louisiana to the west and north of New Orleans.
 One of them is the lighting of the bonfires along the Mississippi River on Christmas Eve.
-These bonfires, erected on the river levees by the keepers of this old tradition, are intended to light the way for “Papa Noël,” the Cajun Santa Claus, on his airborne journey to the area.
+These bonfires, built on the river levees by the keepers of this old tradition, are intended to light the way for “Papa Noël,” the Cajun Santa Claus, on his airborne journey to the area.
 Or, according to some sources, the bonfires may have also been a way of lighting the path to the nearest Catholic church for Midnight Mass.

 The earliest bonfires on the levees were relatively simple in design and assembly, with long logs arranged into a pyramid-shaped cone, some as high as twenty feet.
 Shorter horizontal logs holding the structure in place gave it a ladder-like appearance.
 Most of today’s bonfires still incorporate that design, but more imaginative creations have since evolved.